Prietella: Distribution and habitat

-The distribution of Prietella now is known to extend from the very northern part of the state of Coahuila, Mexico, very near the international boundary, to the southernmost Tamaulipas, 750 kilometres (470 mi) away to the southeast.
-The distribution of P. lundbergi is very restricted; P. lundbergi is known from two springs of the Tamesí River drainage in the Tamaulipas state of Mexico.
-P. phreatophila has a greater distribution than P. lundbergi; P. phreatophila originates from the Bravo River basin, Coahuila, from near Múzquiz northward to about 50 km (31 mi) southwest of Ciudad Acuña and to near Allende, Mexico.
-In 2016, P. phreatophila was confirmed from Texas, near the Mexican border.
+The distribution of Prietella now is known to extend from the very northern part of the Mexican state of Coahuila, very near the international boundary, to the southernmost part of the state of Tamaulipas, 750 kilometres (470 mi) away to the southeast.
+The distribution of P. lundbergi is very restricted; P. lundbergi is known from two springs of the Tamesí River drainage in the state of Tamaulipas.
+P. phreatophila has a greater distribution than P. lundbergi; P. phreatophila originates from the Bravo River basin, Coahuila, from near Múzquiz northward to about 50 km (31 mi) southwest of Ciudad Acuña and to near Allende, Coahuila.
+In 2016, P. phreatophila was confirmed from the U.S. state of Texas, near the Mexican border.
 Both species occupy different Gulf of Mexico drainages and are separated by about 600 km (370 mi).

 P. lundbergi is a cave-restricted species.
 P. phreatophila occurs in wells.
 Most Phreatophila have been found well in habitats that likely have relatively little short-term fluctuation in environmental parameters.
 For the most part, they are found in still pools; they have never been seen in shallow running water.
 Often they are associated with a silt substrate.